-You should meet with the college Articulation Officer for consultation and guidance when a course needs to meet transfer criteria.
+Meet with the college Articulation Officer for consultation and guidance when a course needs to meet transfer and articulation criteria.
 Completing this step before developing curriculum can be helpful in assuring the appropriate criteria are included in the course outline.
-The articulation officer can help you complete the General Education and Transfer section.
+The Articulation Officer can help you complete the General Education and Transfer section.

-If you would like your course to be considered for local GE, CSU GE, or IGETC, you must request consideration in the CMS.
-Each system and area has specific criteria as identified in the following sections.
+If you would like your course to be considered for CSU transfer, UC transfer, C-ID, local GE, CSU GE, or IGETC, you must request consideration in the CMS.
+Each system and area have specific criteria as identified in the following sections.
 Faculty should consult with the Articulation Officer before beginning a proposal to ensure the course meets the criteria.
-A course cannot be offered with the GE status until approval by the Board of Trustees for local GE or CSU Office of the President for CSU GE and IGETC.
+A course cannot be offered with the GE status until it is approved by the Board of Trustees for local GE or CSU Office of the President for CSU GE and IGETC.
 Depending on related timelines, this may be after publication in a catalog.
 For the detailed criteria, please refer to the guiding notes located on the committee page under committee resources.